norton120/pirate_baby/content/posts/prompt_engineering.md

 WOO!
 Now I run it 5 more times.
 `No`, `Yes`, `YES`, `YesNo`, `Yes`

 At this point I start thinking about re-entering a career in the food service industry.
-Just then Woodson walks into the office, sees me with my head on the desk, looks at the prompt terminal on my gian
+Just then Woodson walks into the office, sees me with my head on the desk, looks at the prompt terminal on the massive computer screen in front of me.
+"Invert the question to ask if the message requires external context, add a second sentence with yes or no, lowercase, and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcwNDU3NzYxNiwxMDk5OTY0NjA2XX0=
+eyJoaXN0b3J5IjpbNTkzMjgxNTU4LDEwOTk5NjQ2MDZdfQ==
 -->